top of page

 Recent Endeavors of Transmissions

-An even greater challenge to preserving the lineage arose after the Chinese invasion of Tibet in 1959, which resulted in the global Tibetan Diaspora.
-By the early 1990’s the 9th Khalkha Jetsün Dampa, Jampel Namdröl Chökyi Gyeltsen, (Khal kha rJe tsun Dam pa 'Jam dpal rnam grol chos kyi rgyal mtshan, 1924- 2012) had become the sole lineage holder.
-Khalkha Rinpoche was concerned that the lineage would completely disappear if it was kept as secret as it was in the past.
-He took the liberty to open up the tradition to the West, first in 1993 and then 1994-5.
-This would be the first time key Chö empowerments and transmissions of the Machik Ḍākinī Ear-Whispered Lineage were bestowed outside of Tibet.
+Following the Chinese invasion of Tibet in 1959, which led to the global Tibetan Diaspora, preserving the lineage faced an even greater challenge.
+By the early 1990s, the 9th Khalkha Jetsün Dampa, Jampel Namdröl Chökyi Gyeltsen, had emerged as the sole lineage holder.
+Recognizing the imminent threat of the lineage's disappearance if it remained shrouded in secrecy, Khalkha Rinpoche made a pivotal decision to open up the tradition to the West.
+In 1993 and subsequently, in 1994-1995, key Chö empowerments and transmissions of the Machik Ḍākinī Ear-Whispered Lineage were imparted outside of Tibet for the first time.

-After his first visit to the West twenty-five years ago, upon his request and encouragement, Chöying Khandro, his direct senior disciple, completed the translation of the entire set of 11 lineage texts and the recordings of all the lineage melodies.
-The Dakini’s Whisper Five-Leveled Chö Mastery Journey facilitates passing on all the transmissions, teachings, and practices of the lineage to individuals in the modern world.
+Twenty-five years ago, following his initial visit to the West, Khalkha Rinpoche, at the behest and encouragement of Chöying Khandro, his direct senior disciple, embarked on the monumental task of translating the entire set of 11 lineage texts and recording all lineage melodies.
+Through Dakini’s Whisper Five-Leveled Chö Mastery Journey, they endeavor to ensure the lineage's transmissions, teachings, and practices are accessible to individuals in the modern world, safeguarding its profound wisdom for future generations.

 Copyright 2016 Chöying Khandro